ohthehugemanatee/db-to-ynab-golang/README.md

 ![Go](https://github.com/ohthehugemanatee/db-to-ynab-golang/workflows/Go/badge.svg?branch=master)

-This application is still in active development (see #todo, below), but already works perfectly well for home use.
+This application is still in active development (see #todo, below), but already works well for home use.
 Please submit issues as you find them!

 ## To run